 - Affordability: Put an Airbnb next to a hotel that costs the same, and there’s only one winner when it comes to value for money.
 Hint: it’s not the hotel!

 - Privacy: With self-check-in and self-contained properties, you don’t have to worry that you’re going to keep the neighbours in the next room awake!

 - Airbnb Experiences: Airbnb is about more than just a place to stay.
 Their experiences platform enables you to explore Brighton through locally curated tours and day trips.
 More on that to come…

 The Top 15 Airbnbs in Brighton

-You must be considering staying in an Airbnb by now!
-Rather than telling you why you should, we’re just going to let the properties do the talking.
+You must be considering staying in holiday rentals by now!
+Rather than telling you why you should, I’m just going to let the properties do the talking.
 Here are the 15 best Airbnbs in Brighton!

 Not sure what you want from your Brighton Airbnb other than value for money and a good base to explore the city from?
 Look no further than this place.
 It’s just 200 metres from the beach, and all the city centre attractions are within a stone’s throw.
 Enjoy your morning coffee out on the balcony or catch a movie in the spacious open plan living room.

 Best Budget Airbnb in Brighton | Private Room in Kemptown Home

 Travelling to Brighton can be pricey, but there are budget deals out there if you know where to look.
 A good example is this private room in a local home.
 Ten minutes from the centre and just five from the beach, the double room has a shared bathroom and access to your host’s living areas and balcony.
 Breakfast is included too!